Skip to Main Content

 Using a database thesaurus

 Most databases in the sciences have a subject headings list or thesaurus attached.
 This is a way indexers assign standard labels to articles that are on similar topics.
-From your point of view, it can make searching much easier because if you miss a synonym for a particular concept, it should be covered by the subject label it has been assigned.
+It can make searching much easier because if you miss a synonym for a particular concept, it should be covered by the subject heading/s it has been assigned.

 Best practice in searching encourages the use of both keyword searching and thesaurus searching as part of your search strategy.